Revain Price Tops $0.0000 on Major Exchanges (REV)

-Revain (REV) traded down 0% against the US dollar during the one day period ending at 11:00 AM Eastern on September 24th.
-Over the last week, Revain has traded down 3.7% against the US dollar.
-One Revain token can now be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
-Revain has a market capitalization of $1.80 million and $9.73 worth of Revain was traded on exchanges in the last 24 hours.
+Revain (REV) traded 0% lower against the U.S. dollar during the 24-hour period ending at 16:00 PM E.T. on September 30th.
+Revain has a total market capitalization of $1.43 million and $89.43 worth of Revain was traded on exchanges in the last 24 hours.
+One Revain token can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
+In the last seven days, Revain has traded down 20.8% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.